angelamawia/seaborn-with-pandas/README.md

 - **Presence of Neutral Sentiments**: A notable number of statements convey neutrality, indicating some inmates acknowledged their situation without strong emotional engagement, potentially reflecting resignation.
 - **Lower Frequency of Negative Sentiments**: The small number of negative sentiments suggests that few inmates expressed overt despair or anger, indicating a possible tendency to focus on positive reflections.

-Overall, this sentiment analysis reveals the complexity of emotions that inmates experience, showcasing their resilience, hope, and desire for connection, even in their final moments.

 ### 3. **Education Level Distribution**
 A count plot visualizes the highest education levels attained by inmates.
 The findings highlight the educational background of those on death row, revealing significant disparities.